 Managing Election Stress

 Election season can stir up a lot of emotions, especially when we’re passionate about the issues at hand.
-It’s normal to feel stress while we’re waiting for final results or processing the outcome, but there are ways to take care of ourselves and support each other.
+It’s normal to feel stress about the results or processing the outcome, but there are ways to take care of ourselves and support each other.
 With a little self-care and connection, we can keep our mental health in check and stay grounded and resilient.

 Learn